 Hypertherm is a 100% associate-owned industrial manufacturer headquartered in the US.
 From 16 sites across 10 countries, Hypertherm designs and manufactures plasma, waterjet and laser cutting systems and software for use in a variety of industries such as shipbuilding, manufacturing and automotive repair.

-Hypertherm uses Greenstone’s Enterprise and SupplierPortal software solutions to collect, manage, analyse and report data across its offices, facilities and supplier network.
+Hypertherm uses Greenstone’s sustainability reporting software, Enterprise, and sustainable supply chain software, SupplierPortal, to collect, manage, analyse and report data across its offices, facilities and supplier network.

 As a manufacturing company, Hypertherm is challenged with managing large volumes of data, such as waste data and hardware-level energy data, from different areas of the business.

 Hypertherm has an environmental stewardship team of three people.
 This team’s focus is on how Hypertherm’s sustainability performance and emissions reduction can be improved across all three GHG scopes; from internally within its own production processes, all the way downstream to its suppliers and customers.